jwang1122/python/aDoc/Python1.md

 $$
 area = \pi * r^2
 $$

+if you don't return value from function, you will get None when you assign the value to a variable.
 * math1.py (circle area, rectangule area, triangle area)
 * defineFunction.py (help(sum))
-* collision.py; use / to avoid collision
+* collision.py; use / to avoid collision,
-* keywordArgs.py
+* keywordArgs.py; positional arguments first
 * practice: define a function with keyword arguments
     - (createList.py parseString(str, sep=','))
 * defaultValue.py